-CIS 134 Personal Computer 3 hrs.
-(DOS) (2-2)
+CIS 134 Command Line 3 hrs.
+Scripting (2-2)

 Covers beginning and advanced personal computer DOS commands with a special emphasis on business file management.
-Some previous personal computer experience helpful.
+Some previous personal computer experience is helpful.

 CIS 135 Computer Operator (3-0) 3 hrs.

 Covers the terminology in a computer operations environment including learning about the major functions in a computer operations department and how other areas interface with operations.